neulab/compare-mt/README.md

 ```

-### Incorporating Word Labels
+### Incorporating Word/Sentence Labels

-If you're interested in performing aggregate analysis over labels for each word instead of the words themselves, it
+If you're interested in performing aggregate analysis over labels for each word/sentence instead of the words/sentences themselves, it
 is possible to do so.
 As an example, we've included POS tags for each of the example outputs.
 You can use these in
 aggregate analysis, or n-gram-based analysis.
 The following gives an example: